-Chateau-owning councillor hits back over job-shirking 'lies'
+Chateau-owning councillor hits back over job-shirking claims

 - Published

-A councillor criticised for spending time in France while renovating a chateau said he is sick of "lies" that he is shirking his civic duties.
+A councillor criticised for spending time in France while renovating a chateau has said he is sick of "lies" that he is shirking his civic duties.

-Ashley Waters, who serves as an Independent on Middlesbrough Council, said he often works 50 hours a week and has been in the UK since April apart from a brief trip to France last month.
+Ashley Waters, who serves as an Independent on Middlesbrough Council, said he worked 50 hours a week and had been in the UK since April apart from a brief trip to France last month.

 He has faced repeated calls to resign from fellow councillors.